Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A mass or lump in the side or lower back

-A: Someone with kidney cancer may have only one of the following treatments.
+Someone with kidney cancer may have only one of the following treatments.
 Or they may have more than one:

 Surgery.
 This is done to remove the tumor from the kidney.
 The whole kidney may be taken out, or only the part of the kidney with the tumor may be removed.
-Surgery is the standard of care for cancer that is confined to the kidney and has not spread to other organs.
+Surgery is the standard treatment for cancer that is confined to the kidney and has not spread to other organs.

 Biological therapy.
 This is used to treat the cancer and reduce the chance that the cancer will spread to other parts of the body.
-This treatment uses drugs that may help stimulate the body's immune system to fight cancer cells.
+This treatment uses medicines that may help stimulate the body's immune system to fight cancer cells.